Does a Wellness Check Go on Your Record? Welfare Check?

 A welfare check is more than just stopping by and putting eyes on the individual in question.
 Law enforcement must follow a process when conducting a wellness check.

-What Does a Wellness Checkup Include?
-What Does a Police Wellness Check on a Child Include?
+What Is Included in a Wellness Checkup?
+Understanding the Contents of a Police Wellness Check on a Child

 The first step in a wellness check on a child or adult is a call from a concerned individual requesting a law enforcement check on the wellbeing of another.
 When making the call to 911 or dispatch, the person should provide the following information: